Boostrapping a connector¶

 Notes:

-• the versions should be the same than the ones declared in Declare the backends.
+must be the same than the name in the backend in Declare the backends. - the versions should be the same than the ones declared in Declare the backends.

-• We may want to add as many fields as we want to configure our connection or configuration regarding the backend in that model.
+- We may want to add as many fields as we want to configure our connection or configuration regarding the backend in that model.

-Abstract Binding
+Abstract Binding¶

 If we have many Bindings, we may want to create an abstract model for them.

-It can be as follows (in connector_coffee/connector.py):
+It can be as follows (in connector_coffee/connector.py

 from openerp import models, fields